 The second UCLI Pre-law Symposium was held on October 21, 2022 at the BYU J. Reuben Clark School of Law.
 Over 50 students attended a similar program.
 The keynote speaker was Aida Neimarlija, Counsel to Larry H. Miller real estate company, and the former Executive Director of UCLI.
 She shared her amazing story of arriving in Utah as a refugee of the Bosnia war to becoming a successful attorney.
 The mock law class was taught by Associate Dean Carolina Nunez.
 There was also a session about personal statement writing taught by BYU pre-law advisor Kris Tina Carlston.

 The UCLI Pre-law Symposium will be held annually in October, and will rotate between the University of Utah and BYU.
-The 2023 UCLI Pre-law Symposium will be held in October at the University of Utah SJ Quinney College of Law.
-Information about schedule and registration will be forthcoming in Summer 2023.
+The 2024 UCLI Pre-law Symposium will be held in October at the J. Reuben Clark Law School.
+Information about schedule and registration will be forthcoming in Summer 2024.
 If you are interested in being on the planning committee or participating in a vendor or panelist capacity please contact UCLI Associate Director Jon Wayas: .